Lorena591/EMI-Experimental-Temperature-Variations/README.md

 ![setup](https://github.com/Lorena591/Pesquisa-Doutorado-Direto/blob/main/VigaDano.jpg)

-The electromechanical impedance signals were collected over a temperature range of 24°C to 65°C, with increments of 20°C. A *chirp* signal with amplitude of ±1 V was applied, in the range of 1 Hz to 100 *k*Hz, with a step of 1 Hz.
+The electromechanical impedance signals were collected over a temperature range of 24°C to 65°C, with increments of 20°C. A sinusoidal frequency sweep (*chirp*) with an amplitude of ± 1 V in a frequency range from 1 Hz to 100 *k*Hz, with increments of 1 Hz, was used to excite the structure through the PZTs.
 10 sets of data were collected for each temperature, with a sampling rate of 250 *k*S/s.
 Measurements were conducted after gradually increasing the temperature and maintaining a steady state for 30 minutes at each one.

 ### 2.4.
 Free PZT